Credential Cohort FAQs

 Please contact the Registry staff at 1-888-900-0055 or email@example.com

-Based on demand, new cohorts begin in January and September.
+Based on demand, new cohorts begin every 6 months and convene for approximately 6 months.
 A person cannot join a credential cohort that is already in progress.

-How often and where do the cohorts meet?
+How often and for how long do the cohorts meet?

 How much time should I be prepared to spend per month?